 In an Anglo-Saxon country like ours, where democratic institutions prevail, the introduction in large numbers of foreign races unfamiliar with our principles of self-government can only be considered dangerous ...
 These orientals belong to a civilization formed over the centuries in ways radically and totally different from ours.
-It is thus clear that British Columbians must oppose this vast foreign colony - exclusive, inscrutable, unassimilable, retaining their particular customs and characteristics.
+It is thus clear that British Columbians must oppose this vast foreign colony - exclusive, inscrutable, unassimilable, retaining their particular customs and characteristics.12

 Laurier backed his minister with a two-hour speech of his own.
 Despite his advocacy of a friendly foreign policy towards Japan, Laurier made the case for a restrictive policy in apocalyptic and racially charged terms: "In all the nations where they have met, the white and mongol races have demonstrated their antagonism.
-The population of British Columbia is small, and it is understandable that they fear if the wave of Asian immigration is not contained, power will soon pass from one race to another."
-The "Gentlemen's Agreement" was supported by a large majority in Parliament.
-While its provisions were further refined during the 1920s, when the annual total of immigrants was reduced to 150, the Gentlemen's Agreement remained in effect until the Second World War.
+The population of British Columbia is small, and it is understandable that they fear if the wave of Asian immigration is not contained, power will soon pass from one race to another."13 The "Gentleman's Agreement" was supported by a large majority in Parliament.
+While its provisions were further refined during the 1920s, when the annual total of immigrants was reduced to 150, the Gentleman's Agreement remained in effect until the Second World War.14

-&lt;sup>11 Adachi, Enemy That Never Was, 81.
+11 Adachi, Enemy That Never Was, p.
+81.

-&lt;sup>12 Untitled editorial, La Presse, 29 January 1908.
+12 Untitled editorial, La Presse, 29 January 1908.

-Ibid.
+13 Ibid.

-&lt;sup>14 On the Gentlemen's Agreement and Canada's pre-war diplomatic relations with Japan, see, for example, John D. Meehan, The Dominion and the Rising Sun: Canada Encounters Japan, 1929-41 (Vancouver: UBC Press, 2006).
+On the Gentleman's Agreement and Canada's prewar diplomatic relations with Japan, see, for example, John D. Meehan, The Dominion and the Rising Sun: Canada Encounters Japan, 1929-41.
+(Vancouver: UBC Press, 2006).